 Leaves are alternate on long stems and are palmately divided into 7 to 11 oblanceolate leaflets and occur below the inflorescence.
 (Bigleaf Lupine has 11 to 17).
 Each leaflet has a smooth margin with fine hair and the midrib extends just beyond the tip forming a bristly tip.
 The upper surface is green and smooth while the lower is paler due to fine grayish-white hair.
 Leaflets are sessile but can rotate to track the sun.
 The leaf stalk is up to 4 inches long, green to reddish-green and hairy

-Flowers: Individual flowers have 5 petals, several stamens and a single style on the pistil.
-The flower calyx is light green to reddish in color forming a tube with two large lobes.
-Flower petals follow the pea structure with a large upper petal called a banner and two lateral petals that come forward to enclose 2 smaller petals forming what is called the keel, which houses the reproductive parts.
+Flowers: The flower calyx is light green to reddish in color with two large lobes.
+The corolla has 5 petals.
+Flower petals follow the pea structure with a large upper petal called a banner (or standard) and two lateral petals that come forward to enclose 2 smaller petals forming what is called the keel, which houses the reproductive parts of stamens and style.
 The banner turns backward at the sides.
 As the flower ages the banner becomes white in the center.
 Young flowers have a floral bract at the base that disappears with age.

 Fruit: Flowers mature into oblong, flattened hairy pods that have 2 or more seeds (usually up to 7).
 These are dispersed from the pod which splits along two lines into spiral coils that eject the seeds.